timescale/docs/timescale-forge/disk-management.md

 *   95%

-So that you aren't overwhelmed by automated message, the alerting thresholds use low- and high-watermarks, and we limit the number of messages we send you.
+So that you aren't overwhelmed by automated message, the alerting thresholds use low- and high-watermarks, and we limit the frequency of messages we send you about a particular service.

 ## Automated overload protection